Rick Scott Disputes Trump’s Puerto Rico Hurricane Death Toll Tweet, Gets Attacked By Angry Trump Supporters

 Evidently, official data and research about Hurricane Maria death toll in Puerto Rico are not enough to change the minds of many Trump supporters, who seem willing to stick with the POTUS no matter what.

-In a Psychology Today essay, citing peer-reviewed research, cognitive scientist Bobby Azarian outlined five major psychological phenomena that could explain unprecedented loyalty, and tribalism among Trump supporters: authoritarian personality syndrome, social dominance orientation, prejudice, intergroup contact, and relative deprivation.
+In a Psychology Today essay, citing peer-reviewed research, cognitive scientist Bobby Azarian outlined five major psychological phenomena that could explain unprecedented loyalty and tribalism among Trump supporters: authoritarian personality syndrome, social dominance orientation, prejudice, intergroup contact, and relative deprivation.

 The New York Times compared the behavior of Donald Trump’s core base to that of a cult, alleging that the Republican Party had been transformed, by the POTUS, into a cult of personality.
-According to the NYT, Trump’s grip on the Republican psyche is “unusually powerful by historical standards,” and the entire Republican Party is starting revolve around one person.
+According to the NYT, Trump’s grip on the Republican psyche is “unusually powerful by historical standards,” and the entire Republican Party is starting to revolve around one person.